luxfi/docs/docs/apis/luxd/luxd-release-notes.md

 This upgrade adds dynamic fees to the C-chain, along with various other improvements.

-The changes in the upgrade go into effect at 3 PM EDT, August 16th 2021 on the Fuji testnet.
-After Fuji is updated and verified, a mainnet compatible release will be published.
+The changes in the upgrade go into effect at 3 PM EDT, August 16th 2021 on the Testnet testnet.
+After Testnet is updated and verified, a mainnet compatible release will be published.

 **Network Upgrades**